transparency-dev/armored-witness/docs/transparency.md

   in the FT log in order to program devices.
 * The on-device self-update process requires that updated firmware is hosted in the FT log.
-* The boot "chain of trust" requires valid "off-line FT proof bundles" to be present alongside the firmware at boot time:
+* The boot "chain of trust" requires valid "offline FT proof bundles" to be present alongside the firmware at boot time:
-  * the bootloader verifies signatures and FT proofs for the secure monitor ("OS"), and only launches it if they succeed
+  * The bootloader verifies signatures and FT proofs for the secure monitor ("OS"), and only launches it if they succeed.
-  * the secure monitor ("OS") verifies signatures and FT proofs for the witness applet, and only launches it if they succeed.
+  * The secure monitor ("OS") verifies signatures and FT proofs for the witness applet, and only launches it if they succeed.
 * The [`verify`](cmd/verify) tool can be used by _custodians_ to inspect the device, extract the firmware components from it, and verify that they are present in the FT log.